Skip to content

 Providing Feedback

-With the new school year just around the corner, there’s a lot on your plate.
-You’re working hard to ensure that everyone is ready, from bus drivers to teachers.
-But we’d like to suggest one more thing to consider: adding a commitment to feedback to your substitute management plan.
+With each new school year you work hard to ensure that everyone is ready, from bus drivers to teachers.
+But we’d like to suggest one more thing to consider: committing to providing feedback to substitute teachers throughout the school year..
 You’ll help your substitutes become more effective in the classroom and gain more visibility into your sub pool’s performance across the district.

-We’ve written a lot about the value of feedback in the past, particularly as it relates to educator growth.
-But substitutes are often left out of these discussions, even though they are key to your district’s operations.
+We’ve written a lot about the value of feedback , particularly as it relates to teachers’ professional growth.
+But substitutes are often left out of these discussions, even though they’re essential to your district’s operations.
 Plus, remember the impact they have on student learning: students spend the equivalent of about two-thirds of a school year with substitute teachers over the course of their K-12 journey.
 That’s a lot of instructional time!
 So, it’s important to help your substitutes make the most of their time in the classroom by having teachers provide regular, honest feedback.

 How to Provide Feedback for Substitute Teachers